7 Expressions [expr]

 Similarly, let the notation cq12 stand for the “union” of cq1 and cq2; that is, if cq1 or cq2 is const, then cq12 is const.

-If E2 is declared to be a mutable member, then the type of E1.E2 is “vq12 T.
+If the entity designated by E2 is declared to be a mutable member, then the type of E1.E2 is “vq12 T.

-If E2 is not declared to be a mutable member, then the type of E1.E2 is “cq12 vq12 T.
+If the entity designated by E2 is not declared to be a mutable member, then the type of E1.E2 is “cq12 vq12 T.

 The type of E1.E2 is the type of E2 and E1.E2 refers to the function referred to by E2.